apstanisic/rusky/README.md

 Husky, but in Rust.

-Test project to learn Rust.
+This project is port of [husky](https://github.com/typicode/husky).

+I used it mainly to learn Rust by real world example.